jlimrasc/VBel/README.md

 &nbsp; &nbsp;&nbsp;
 4. Open the dmg file, run the gfortran installer, follow all the instructions.

-An alternative recommended method is to use the packet manager [Homebrew](https://docs.brew.sh/Installation): <br />
+An alternative recommended method is to use the packet manager [Homebrew](https://docs.brew.sh/Installation):

 &nbsp;
 1. Check if you have homebrew with
 ```{eval=FALSE}
 $ brew doctor